brosenan/y0/doc/instaparser.md

 tree with the top-level label removed, and a set of dependencies.

 In the statements, identifiers are replaced with symbols and `:int` and `:float` literals are replaced with actual values.
+Each node in the parse-tree is given a location.
 ```clojure
 (fact
  (def sample-text1 "import foo.core;
                     import bar.core;

                     a = -3;
                     b = 5.7;
                     x = a;")